lkt-js/lkt-ts-interfaces/README.md

 ## LktObject

-This interface polyfills de traditional Javascript object to Typescript.
+This interface polyfills the traditional Javascript object to Typescript.

 ### Usage